We are at the forefront of innovation

 Have we got security training and education right and how can we improve?

-Two years ago Securitas UK invested in a proprietary City & Guilds accredited Learning and Development programme, Protective Services Officer (PSO), to help drive industry standards forward.
+Two years ago Securitas UK invested in a proprietary City & Guilds approved Learning and Development programme, Protective Services Officer (PSO), to help drive industry standards forward.

 No other organisation offers the level of training and development we do, and we are very proud to be working in partnership with City & Guilds to provide tangible qualifications for our Protective Services Officers.